-The drift towards republicanism might be growing, as some opinion polling and the pressure group Republic ('Campaigning for a democratic alternative to the monarchy') have suggested.
+The drift towards republicanism might be growing slightly, as some opinion polling and the pressure group Republic ('Campaigning for a democratic alternative to the monarchy') has suggested.
 But the general level of discussion in relation to the privilege, symbolism and meaning of the Crown and of monarchical systems is pretty thin.

 Much of the defence of monarchy rests on appeals to populism, pageantry, the disillusion with politics, and a vague sense that some order of moral virtue (hardly exemplified in the actual history of Europe's royal families) is being upheld.

 Not far beneath the apparent defence of certain rather general civic standards and values, however, there lies a mythic or symbolic language that legitimates (and disguises) a much more specifically hierarchical and elite order of power.

 This can be seen when the late Adrian Hastings, a theologian who was well known for his radical stance in other matters, revealingly concluded: "The central ritual tradition of the nation, relating particularly to the monarchy — and it is a tradition which is not merely a matter of ritual but of public morality too, a supra-party, socio-moral symbolism — would be enormously damaged by a total severing of the [church–state] partnership" (Prideaux Lectures, 1991).

 In considering this kind of argument, I will leave to one side the obviously exaggerated parallelism between disestablishment and a ‘total’ severing of the possibility of co-operation between the church and the authorities, whatever that means.